Practice Areas

 Child Neglect

-Child neglect is a different criminal offense than child abuse.
-Under ORC 2151.03, a neglected child
+Child neglect is a separate criminal offense from child abuse.
+Under ORC 2151.03, a neglected child is one who:

-• Has been abandoned by their parents or guardian.
+• Has been abandoned by their parents, guardian, or custodian.

-• Has insufficient food, education, medical care, or necessities for their health or well-being.
+• Has insufficient food, clothing, shelter, education, medical care, or other necessities for their health or well-being.

 Child Endangerment